rui-bernardino/cyloco/README.md

 # Cyloco
-Concatenate and date sort multiple logs files in parallel
+Concatenate and date-sort multiple logs files in parallel

 # Description
 You're investigating some incident and you need to look a bunch of different logs files, each with different date formats and what not, switching back and forth between a bunch of text editors in order to establish a timeline of events...